Sydney Haney Photography

 Virginia's Endemic and At-Risk Species

-Did you know that Virginia is home to over 600 at-risk or endemic species (meaning they only exist in Virginia)?
-Though only about 70 are federally-listed and 90 state-listed, all rely on careful conservation and land management to forestall their extinction.
+Did you know that Virginia is home to over 1900 at-risk species Though only 67 are federally-listed and 132 state-listed, all rely on careful conservation and land management to forestall their extinction.

 At-risk and endemic species of virginia